FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Experiments

-For fair comparison, all models are pre-trained on IC17-MLT and finetuned on Total-Text.
-As shown in Figure \ref{fig:backbone}, our TextNAS models outperform existing NAS networks in terms of both accuracy and inference speed, including Proxyless-GPU \cite{cai2018proxylessnas}, OFA-1080Ti-12ms \cite{cai2019once}, MobileNetV3 \cite{howard2019searching}, and EfficientNet-B0 \cite{tan2019efficientnet}.
-For example, TextNAS-A1 achieves 85.2\% F-measure at 85.3 FPS, being 1.0\% more accurate and 1.5$\times$ faster than OFA-1080Ti-12ms.
-A major reason is that these NAS networks are mainly searched for image classification, and the generalization ability on other tasks is not robust.
+Here we compare our TextNet with representative auto-searched backbones.
+For a fair comparison, all models are pre-trained on IC17-MLT~\cite{nayef2017icdar2017} and finetuned on Total-Text~\cite{ch2017total}.
+As shown in Fig. \ref{fig:backbone} and Table~\ref{table:backbone_table}, our TextNet models outperform existing searched networks in terms of accuracy and inference speed, including Proxyless-GPU \cite{cai2018proxylessnas}, OFANet-12ms \cite{cai2019once}, MobileNetV3 \cite{howard2019searching}, GENet-Small~\cite{lin2020neural}, and EfficientNet-B0 \cite{tan2019efficientnet}.
+Specifically, TextNet-S achieves 85.4\% F-measure at 85.3 FPS, being 1.2\% more accurate and 1.5$\times$ faster than OFANet-12ms.
+TextNet-B yields 86.4\% F-measure at 67.5 FPS, which is 1.7$\times$ faster than EfficientNet-B0 while improving detection performance by 0.8\% F-measure.
+A major reason is that these networks are mainly searched for image classification, and the generalization ability on other tasks is not robust.
 Therefore, designing the search space and reward function for text detection is meaningful and necessary.